-Income from real estate joint ventures increased \$27.3 million, when compared to the same period in 2020, as a result of higher distributed income, most notably in the Account's office properties in the Eastern and Western regions, as well as a large retail property located in the Las Vegas metropolitan area.
+Income from real estate joint ventures increased \$28.5 million, when compared to the same period in 2020, as a result of higher distributed income, most notably in the Account's retail properties in the Southern and Western regions, as the sector began to rebound from the effects of the COVID-19 pandemic.
+Additionally, the increase in income is inclusive of the partial sale of properties in the Fort Worth, TX and Tampa, FL metropolitan areas.